ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch19.md

 account for synonyms or paraphrases.
 It measures the n-gram overlap between the candidate and reference summaries, which can lead to lower scores for semantically similar but lexically different sentences.
-However, itâ€™s still worth knowing about ROUGE since, according to a study, *all* papers introducing new summarization models at computational linguistics conferences in 2021 used it, and 69 percent of those papers used *only* ROUGE.
+However, it's still worth knowing about ROUGE since, according to a study, *all* papers introducing new summarization models at computational linguistics conferences in 2021 used it, and 69 percent of those papers used *only* ROUGE.